3.1 IDEA, Section 504, and IEP Basics

 - Start with the written IEP or 504 plan, not personal preference.

-- Keep student disability information private and share only with staff who have a legitimate educational role.
+- Keep disability information private; share only with staff who have a legitimate educational role (this reflects FERPA, the federal records-privacy law).

-- Use grade-level objectives when the plan expects them; add access supports before changing the objective.
+- Use grade-level objectives when the plan expects them; add access supports before changing the objective itself.

-- If something in the plan is unclear or impossible as written, contact the case manager, special educator, 504 coordinator, or administrator.
+- If part of the plan is unclear or impossible as written, contact the case manager, special educator, 504 coordinator, or administrator.

-- Do not promise a parent a new placement, deny services, or revise supports outside the team process.
+- Never promise a parent a new placement, deny a service, or revise supports outside the team process.

 Common traps

-EAS answer choices often sound kind but reduce legal access.
-Examples include letting a student skip the essential analysis task, replacing science content with coloring, waiting to implement supports until grades fall, or relying on a paraprofessional to make independent changes.
-These choices are weak because they treat disability support as convenience rather than planned access.
+EAS answer choices often sound kind but quietly reduce legal access: letting a student skip the essential analysis task, swapping science content for coloring, waiting to implement supports until grades fall, or letting a paraprofessional make independent curricular changes.
+These are weak because they treat disability support as a convenience rather than planned, enforceable access.

 Another trap is confusing equality with sameness.
-A student who uses extended time, captions, health breaks, or speech-to-text is not automatically receiving an unfair advantage.
-The question is whether the support removes a disability-related barrier while preserving the intended learning target.
-That is the access logic EAS rewards.
+A student using extended time, captions, health breaks, or speech-to-text is not automatically getting an unfair advantage.
+The test is whether the support removes a disability-related barrier while preserving the intended learning target.
+That access logic is what the EAS rewards in nearly every disability scenario.

 A student has a documented anxiety disorder and needs a quiet testing location and scheduled breaks, but the team has not identified a need for specially designed instruction.
 Which response best fits the situation?